santhoshkumar08/caseTool/README.md

 # caseTool
-Cocomo C++ program vector string is used in this program
+Cocomo C++ program vector string is used in this program.....